bit101/gifloopcoder/src/docs/intro.md

 ![](images/1.1.png)

 You can check out the entire source repository from [https://github.com/bit101/gifloopcoder](https://github.com/bit101/gifloopcoder).
 Or, you can simply download a zip file that contains the files you need to run the app, some examples and this documentation.
-That zip is at [https://github.com/bit101/gifloopcoder/releases](https://github.com/bit101/gifloopcoder/releases).
+That latest zips for each platform are at [https://github.com/bit101/gifloopcoder/releases](https://github.com/bit101/gifloopcoder/releases).

-If you've downloaded the zip file, the file structure should look something like this:

-    - gifloopcoder
-      - app
-      - docs
-      - examples

-If you've checked out the full code repo, you'll also have a `src` folder containing the source code that is used to build the app.
-You'll only need that if you plan on hacking around or extending the system.
-If you just want to make animations, all you need is the app and examples folders.

-In previous versions of GLC, you needed to edit the `index.html` file to tell it which sketch file you wanted to run, and then create that sketch file, based on a template.
-Things are much simpler now.
-All you have to do is load that `index.html` file in a browser.
-GLC now has a built-in code editor which will be pre-loaded with a basic sketch template.
-Just start coding away.

-However, if you want to use and external editor and have that launch GLC with your sketch already loaded, that is still possible.
-This is covered in the [Tips](tips.html) section.
+On OS X, you'll see a `GIFLoopCoder.app` file and folders containing the documentation and example files.
+On Windows and Linux, you'll have the `docs` and `examples` folders plus an `app` folder containing the executable program and other support files.
+On Windows, the executable will be `GIFLoopCoder.exe` and on Linux simply `GIFLoopCoder`.

+Whatever platform you are on, just run that executable file and you'll be up and running.

 Now let's look at what makes up a sketch.
 The template looks like this: